What to Expect During Rehab at River Oaks

 We recommend leaving sentimental or expensive clothing that requires specific care at home, as we have large, industrial washing machines that may damage very delicate clothing.

 Your days in treatment at River Oaks will be structured and you will be able to benefit from the comfort and stability of being in a 24-hour facility.
-A typical day in treatment after you complete detox will start with a town hall meeting, which will include the welcoming of new patients to the program, talks from individuals who are graduating, and readings from 12-step inspirational books.
+After you complete drug or alcohol detox, a typical day in treatment will start with a town hall meeting, which will include the welcoming of new patients to the program, talks from individuals who are graduating, and readings from 12-step inspirational books.
 You and your fellow program members will set the tone for the day and discuss what you intend to work on.

 After that, you will attend morning groups with our licensed therapists following the specialized American Addiction Centers (AAC) curriculum.